imagej/imagej.github.io/_pages/Profiling_Java_Code.md

 Since the memory profiling slows down execution dramatically due to the synchronous output to stderr, you may want to limit the classes to be instrumented by setting the environment variable *MEMORY\_PROFILE\_ONLY* to a space-delimited list of classes.

-If you want to instrument any class handled by {% include github org='imagej ' repo='imagej-legacy ' label='imagej-legacy ' %}, you need to use the slightly more complicated command line:
+If you want to instrument any class handled by {% include github org='imagej' repo='imagej-legacy' label='imagej-legacy' %}, you need to use the slightly more complicated command line:

     ./fiji -Dpatch.ij1=false --cp jars/javassist.jar --cp jars/fiji-compat.jar \
         --cp jars/ij.jar --main-class fiji.MemoryProfiler -- ij.ImageJ